 Taken altogether, traffic incidents that involve large commercial trucks and smaller passenger cars can often lead to serious bodily injury and possibly death.
 Even those collisions between SUVs and tractor-trailer rigs can threaten danger of severe injury, including compound fractures, head and neck trauma, internal bleeding and severed limbs.
 Especially at higher speeds, as found on the beltway or interstate, a wreck involving a large commercial motor vehicle (CMV) can be most serious.

 From the standpoint of personal injury, trucking-related traffic collisions are hardly unique in the range of injuries that can be sustained by driver and passengers alike.
 In fact, depending on the circumstances, the potential for injury when a commercial truck collides with a passenger vehicle is often greater than when two like-sized passenger cars hit each other.
 In either case, if negligence can be shown, the opportunity for an injury claim to be lodged against the responsible party can also be rather high, indeed.
-As experienced trucking accident attorneys, the legal team at Lebowitz & Mzhen, LLC, has the training and courtroom experience to help those victims of trucking-related accidents recover monetary damages.
+As experienced trucking accident attorneys, the legal team at Lebowitz & Mzhen Personal Injury Lawyers, has the training and courtroom experience to help those victims of trucking-related accidents recover monetary damages.

 Compared to the enormous size and weight of some commercial trucks -- such as tanker vehicles, automobile transporters, large dump trucks and 18-wheeled steel haulers -- the relatively small passenger vehicles that most people drive are no match for these huge CMVs in the case of a bad collision.
 When a family sedan, minivan, or sport utility vehicle is hit by a tractor-trailer or large box-style delivery vehicle, the odds that occupants in the passenger vehicle will end up in an emergency room can be quite high.